wiresjs/wires-domain/README.md

 	$query.get("name@required");

 ?name should be defined.
-Empty string fill case an exception.
+Empty string will cause an exception.

 ### int